Espresso / UIAutomator SDK

 InitOptions.ScreenshotOption.Base64 | Add a screenshot to the json report and the Report object in Base64.
 Available using the screenshotBase64 field |

-InitOptions.ScreenshotOption.File | Save a screenshot as separately .png file. the name of the screenshot is the same as the id of the corresponding report. |
+InitOptions.ScreenshotOption.File | Save a screenshot as separately .jpeg file. the name of the screenshot is the same as the id of the corresponding report. |

-InitOptions.ScreenshotOption.Both | Save the screenshot as a .png file and also as Base64 in the json report.
+InitOptions.ScreenshotOption.Both | Save the screenshot as a .jpeg file and also as Base64 in the json report.
 See options above |

 InitOptions.ScreenshotOption.Disabled | The screenshot is available only in the HTML report.
 Disabled by default. |